What is eConveyancing anyway? (also known as digital or electronic settlements)

 Under eConveyancing funds are transferred in real time which means Vendors receive funds immediately rather than having to wait for bank cheques to clear.

 Verification of Identity & Authority

-In addition to verifying their identity, we must now take reasonable steps to verify our client’s authority or entitlement to be a party to the transaction.
+In addition to verifying identity, we must also take reasonable steps to verify our client’s authority or entitlement to be a party to the transaction.
 This involves establishing a link between the land and the owner.
 For a Vendor, this may be as simple as obtaining a copy of a current council rates notice.

 No Duplicate Certificates of Title